ElCodigoDominicano/whitepages/README.md

 A: Why not?

 Q: I get the status code 4xx!
-A: Too many Request, Banned, Change IP.
+A: Wait a 30 seconds to a minute, try again.
+Either Too many Request, Banned, Change IP.

 Q: May I use this on a windows machine?
 A: Probably..........not.